 Ménage á Trois

 Three volumes, each designed with a distinctive character.

-Named Ménage á Trois, this Buero Philipp Moeller renovation project comprises a farmhouse, barn, and laundry house.
+Named Ménage á Trois, this Buero Philipp Moeller renovation project comprises a farm house, barn, and laundry house.
 The studio converted the original structures into modern residential units, but designed the volumes with individual characters.
-For example, the old farmhouse building features restored spruce wood floors and a newly exposed stone kitchen wall along with white walls.
+For example, the old farm house building features restored spruce wood floors and a newly exposed stone kitchen wall along with white walls.
 In the barn, the team designed a lofty space with wood, concrete, and metal finishes; here, a large window frames the Marquartstein Castle.
 The bright laundry house has a new extension as well as wide openings that offer views of the surrounding fields.

 Court Farm Barn

 The revitalization of an old barn into a contemporary farm house.